Your Notifications

 Treatment for stage 4 chronic kidney disease

-If your condition has reached this stage, then in addition to the treatment options given above, you may need to start exploring the possibility of a dialysis or kidney transplant.
+If your condition has reached this stage, then in addition to the treatment options given above, you may need to start exploring the possibility of dialysis or a kidney transplant.

 Stage 5

-This stage means that your eGFR has plummeted to less than 15 indicating severe kidney damage.
+This stage means that your eGFR has plummeted to less than 15, indicating severe kidney damage.
 In such a situation, your kidneys have stopped working or are close to reaching that point.

 Symptoms of Stage 5 chronic kidney disease